Department of Ophthalmology (School of Medicine)

 The Department of Ophthalmology seeks outstanding candidates for a

-full-time Research Assistant position at the University of
+full-time Research Scientist position at the University of

 Missouri-Kansas City School of Medicine.
 The selected candidate

-will be responsible for assisting with ocular cell biology,
+will be responsible for conducting ocular cell biology,

 biochemistry and microscopy experiments as part of a newly

-other specimens for imaging and ocular cell biological and
+- Preparing biological and other specimens for imaging and ocular

-biochemical testing and to acquire and analyze related data.
+cell biological and biochemical testing and to acquire, analyze and

 Full Time/Part Time